Illustration of a ball of yarn with its strand curling into a spiral

 Will I lose my place if I close the tab or switch devices?

-Your row saves automatically on your device.
-For a backup that survives anything — cleared browsing data, a new phone, weeks away from the project — press “Copy progress link” in the tracker.
-The link encodes your exact row (for example ?row=42).
+No — and you can save your place down to the exact stitch.
+Have to put the hook down mid-row?
+Tap the stitch you’re on in the tracker’s chart and a pin marks it (“stitch 23 of 50 — 27 left in this row”).
+The pin and your row save automatically on your device.
+For a backup that survives anything — cleared browsing data, a new phone, weeks away — press “Copy progress link”: the link encodes row and stitch (for example ?row=42&st=17).
 Bookmark it, text it to yourself, or paste it into your Ravelry project notes; opening it on any device resumes exactly there.

 Can I use StitchingLab patterns with my row counter app or Ravelry?